jstepanian6/BMMB-852/week3/README.md

 # Week 3

+This assignment is for learning/practicing how to load and visualize a fasta and gff files in IGV.

 ## Visualizing genome and annotations relative to the genome
 I choose *Acinetobacter baumannii* genome (gca_000069245.ASM6924v1.62).
 It has 4 fragments: